Fostering

 Whilst most of our feline fostering requests are for kittens, pregnant mums or mums with kittens there are also instances when we desperately need to place adult cats.
 This can be for a number of reasons:

-• Because we are so full we cannot possibly fit another feline into either of our centres.
+• We are so full we cannot possibly fit another feline into either of our centres.

-• A cat comes in that is elderly or ill and needs the comfort of a home environment to end it’s days.
+• A cat comes in that is elderly or ill and needs the comfort of a home environment.

 Healthy, younger adult cats are generally neutered whilst in foster and remain in the home until a week after their second vaccination.
 Elderly, sick or infirm cats may well require a permanent foster home and you would be asked to commit to these animals for the rest of their lives.

-Whichever the case, if a cat is in ‘foster care’ all medical bills are covered by the rescue as are any specialist foods.
+All medical bills are covered by the rescue aswell as any specialist foods.
 We don’t of course ever say no to contributions towards these costs.
-Vet cover will be provided either through our onsite vets (Liverpool only) or through one of the practices with which Freshfields holds an account.
-In both cases you would need to be able to provide transport to and from.
+Vet cover is provided either through our on-site vets for Liverpool, or through one of the practices with which we hold an account.
+You will need to be able to transport cats to and from vet appointments.

 Please consider the following…